CoderDojoSV/One-Day-Web-Workshop/README.md

 ###What is HTML?
 A web page is made up of many HTML elements, called tags, that are enclosed in angle brackets.
+These tags tell your web computer what to show.

 The paragraph below is an example of how you mark a paragraph in HTML, by surrounding it in opening and closing `<p>` tags.